Knowledge Transfer Partnerships

-- The Company has a problem to solve or an innovation project to deliver
+The Business has a problem to solve or an innovative project to deliver.

-- The Graduate (or ‘Associate’) is employed by the University and embedded in the company to deliver the project
+The Associate (a recent graduate) is employed by BNU and embedded in the company to deliver the project.

-- Vitalograph Limited - our Associate and experts in our Product Design department, supported by expertise at the university in the field of Nursing & Allied Health, worked with Vitalograph Limited to design and manufacture an inhaler training device for inhalers, using audible or electronic outputs.
+Vitalograph Limited - our Associate and experts in our Product Design department, supported by expertise at the university in the field of Nursing & Allied Health, worked with Vitalograph Limited to design and manufacture an inhaler training device to fit all current inhaler designs with either audible or electronic outputs.

 BucksVision – our Associate and academics in our Marketing department to introduce more relevant services for visually impaired people, better communicate these services, and raise public and organisational awareness, involvement and financial support.